Athirarenjini/SDTM-ADaM-Clinical-Trial-Programming-Analysis-CDISC-Pilot-Project-/README.md

-# SDTM to ADaM: Clinical Trial Programming Project
+# SDTM to ADaM: Clinical Trial Programming

 A beginner-level SAS programming project that converts CDISC SDTM datasets into ADaM analysis datasets and produces a few standard clinical trial summary tables.